 Dynamic Relational Activation

-Shadow Loops are not always fixed personality traits.
-They can be adaptive states activated by relational environments, nervous system responses, and archetypal survival patterns.
+Shadow Loops are not fixed personality traits.
+They can be adaptive states activated by relational environments, nervous system responses, and protective survival patterns.

 Core Idea